A motorhome explosion in Moberly, Missouri, nearly killed Tom Cochran.

 During his 41-day hospital stay, Tom underwent multiple skin grafts and reconstructive surgeries.
 The most painful part of the treatment, he said, was debridement.

 During debridement, the charred skin is removed so that it can be replaced with healthy skin, grafted from unburned parts of the patient’s body.
 He praises Litt’s surgical skills and jokes that he has no wrinkles on his face now.

 “They thought they were going to lose my ears and a couple fingers but Dr. Litt was able to save them,” he said.

-Before returning home to Mississippi, Tom continued his recovery at Rusk Rehabilitation Center in Columbia.
+Before returning home to Mississippi, Tom continued his recovery at Rusk Rehabilitation Hospital, an affiliate of Encompass Health and MU Health Care, in Columbia.